 2. Inviting other churches, especially at the pastor level to attend and/or send small group leaders and pastors to attend training.

-3. Connections to the faith community to help us get the word out.
+3. Connections to Truth Project folks in the greater faith community (who have gone through The Truth Project), to help us get the word out.

 1. Stage requirements: Minimum 30' wide and 15' deep (due to rear projection for two projectors).